Return to the main TTYtter page

 for and won't harm anything either.

-To make such bots effective and the communication bidirectional,
+To make such DM bots effective and the communication bidirectional,

 essentially you must be following everyone